Maple Leafs 3, Canadiens 3

 TOR – McRae (T, 27-30)

 MTL – Dryden (T, 40-43)

 TOR – 10+13+20 = 43

 MTL – 12+11+7 = 30

 TOR – Goaltenders: Doug Favell, Gord McRae.
 Defence: Claire Alexander, Dave Dunn, Brian Glennie, Borje Salming, Rod Seiling.
-Forwards: Ron Ellis, George Ferguson, Bill Flett, Inge Hammarstrom, Dave Keon (C), Lanny McDonald, Bob Neely, Darryl Sittler, Blaine Stoughton, Errol Thompson, Norm Ullman, Tiger Williams.
+Forwards: Ron Ellis, George Ferguson, Bill Flett, Inge Hammarstrom, Dave Keon (C), Lanny McDonald, Bob Neely, Darryl Sittler, Blaine Stoughton, Errol Thompson, Norm Ullman, Dave Williams.

 MTL – Goaltenders: Ken Dryden, Michel Larocque.
 Defence: Don Awrey, Pierre Bouchard, Guy Lapointe, Jim Roberts, Larry Robinson, Serge Savard.
 Forwards: Yvan Cournoyer, Bob Gainey, Guy Lafleur, Yvon Lambert, Jacques Lemaire, Peter Mahovlich, Doug Risebrough, Glen Sather, Steve Shutt, Mario Tremblay, Murray Wilson.